-- 1) Creation The universe and the solar system were directly created by God. - Evolution The universe and the solar system emerged by naturalistic process with no God involved. - 2) Creation Life was suddenly created "ex nihilo" (out of nothing) by God. - Evolution Life emerged from non-life by naturalistic processes. - 3) Creation All present living kinds of animals and plants have remained fixed since creation, other than extinction.
-Genetic variation in originally created kinds has only occurred within the limits of that species (microevolution). - Evolution All present kinds emerged from simpler earlier kinds, so that single celled organisms evolved into invertebrates, then vertebrates, then amphibians, then reptiles, then mammals, then primates, including man (macroevolution). - 4) Creation Random mutation and natural selection are insufficient to have brought about the emergence of present living kinds from simple primordial organisms. - Evolution Random mutation and natural selection have brought about the emergence of present complex kinds from simple primordial organisms. - 5) Creation Man and apes have a separate ancestry. - Evolution Man and apes emerged from a common ancestor. - 6) Creation The earth's geologic features appear to have been fashioned largely by rapid, catastrophic processes that affected the earth on a global and regional scale, such as the Genesis Flood (catastrophism). - Evolution The earth's geologic features were fashioned largely by slow, gradual processes, with infrequent catastrophic events restricted to a local scale (uniformitarianism). - 7) Creation The inception of the earth and of living kinds may have been relatively recent. - Evolution The inception of the earth and then of life must have occurred several billion years ago.
+Creation Evolution I. The universe and the solar system were directly created by God.
+I. The universe and the solar system emerged by naturalistic processes.
+II.
+Life was suddenly created "exnihilo" (out of nothing) by God.
+II.
+Life emerged from non-life by naturalistic processes.
+III.
+All present living kinds of animals and plants have remained fixed since creation, other than extinctions, and genetic variation in originally created kinds has only occurred within the limits of that species (micro-evolution).
+III.
+All present kinds emerged from simpler earlier kinds, so that single celled organisms evolved into invertebrates, then vertebrates, then amphibians, then reptiles, then mammals, then primates, including man. (macro-evolution) IV.
+Mutation and natural selection are insufficient to have brought about any emergence of present living kinds from a simple primordial organism.
+IV.
+Mutation and natural selection have brought about the emergence of present complex kinds from a simple primordial organism.
+V. Man and apes have a separate ancestry.
+V. Man and apes emerged from a common ancestor.
+VI.
+The earth's geologic features appear to have been fashioned largely by rapid, catastrophic processes that affected the earth on a global and regional scale (catastrophism).
+VI.
+The earth's geologic features were fashioned largely by slow, gradual processes, with infrequent catastrophic events restricted to a local scale (uniformitarianism).
+VII.
+The inception of the earth and of living kinds may have been relatively recent.
+VII.
+The inception of the earth and then of life must have occurred several billion years ago.